GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentVersion.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to capture An explicitly assigned identifer of a variation of the content in the ocumentReference.
+An extension to capture an explicitly assigned identifer of a variation of the content in the DocumentReference.
 (Backport from FHIR R5.)

 ### Purpose
 This extension extends the DocumentReference resource to capture a business version identifier (not a resource version id).
 It can be used to store the SetSequenceNumber of a document from the Welsh Care Records Service.